-The launch of our latest Dazzle Ship coincided with commemorations of the First World War on 29 May and 1 June 2016, timed to mark the centenary of the Battle of Jutland.
-Ciara Phillips, a long-term resident of Scotland, will ‘dazzle’ the MV Fingal, which is berthed at the Prince of Wales Dock in the historic port of Leith.
+The launch of our fourth Dazzle Ship coincided with commemorations of the First World War on 29 May and 1 June 2016, timed to mark the centenary of the Battle of Jutland.
+Ciara Phillips, a long-term resident of Scotland, ‘dazzled’ the MV Fingal, berthed at the Prince of Wales Dock in the historic port of Leith.
 As an artist with a longstanding interest in the history of signs and symbols as they relate to print media, Phillips put her own unique spin on the astonishing camouflage patterns that adorned battle-ready ships in the Port of Leith one hundred years ago.
-The ship was a central element of Edinburgh Art Festival for 2016.
+The ship was a central element of Edinburgh Art Festival 2016.

 Dazzle Ship series co-commissioned with Liverpool Biennial